StarDust1992/Glossary01_NATO_Codes/README.md

 # Single_Glossary-Web-Page_Using_php_html_css
-NATO Codes Along with the Symbol of each code, Morse Codes along with the Phonic.
+NATO Codes with the Symbol of each code, Morse Codes along with the their Phonics.
 Different Single Web Pages Using HTML_CSS_JS_PHP